Jacob Blaustein: Other business interests

-In 1931, Blaustein established the American Trading Corporation (ATAPCO) which was formed to consolidate and diversify the family's business activities and investments.
+In 1931, Blaustein established the American Trading And Production Corporation (ATAPCO) which was formed to consolidate and diversify the family's business activities and investments.
 These additional building holdings included manufacturing companies, tankers and oil wells, real estate holdings, Crown Central Petroleum, and the controlling shares of the Union Trust Company of Baltimore.
 By the 1950s, Blaustein was included on the Fortune and Forbes Lists of Wealthiest Americans.

 Blaustein played a central role in the revitalization of downtown Baltimore through the development of the Blaustein Building in the 1960s.

 Public service

 World War II

-During World War II, Blaustein was president and Chairman of the Overseas News Agency and Jewish Telegraphic Agency which reported on antisemitic and other minority crimes taking place around the world.
+During World War II, Blaustein was president and chairman of the Overseas News Agency and Jewish Telegraphic Agency which reported on antisemitic and other minority crimes taking place around the world.
 During the war, Blaustein was also the acting chairman of the marketing committee of the U.S. Petroleum Administration for War, and a member of its committees on supplies, distribution, and joint use of facilities.
 Blaustein was a key member of the National Petroleum Council which served as a trusted advisor to the federal government on petroleum and gas matters of international significance during the war.

 Blaustein traveled on a post-war mission to Germany in 1946 at the invitation of Commanding General of the United States Forces in the European Theater Joseph T. McNarney, he made a survey of Displaced Persons Camps.